kappabi/android-weather-app/README.md

 # android-weather-app

 Simple android application that sources weather data from the web and display the details to the user.
-Includes functionality to sort alphatically, by temperature and by date last updated.
+Includes functionality to sort alphabetically, by temperature and by date last updated.

 Languages: Kotlin, XML